zsal/hungergames/README.md

 ***RESULTS***: https://brilliant.org/competitions/hunger-games/results/
  (my agent was not a survivor but I found the results and other agent code quite insightful)

+***NOTE***: haven't reviewed this in a long time but upon a quick glance it appears I totally misunderstood the payoff matrix of this game.
+By attempting to hunt with slackers I gave myself negative payoff.
+Instead of hiding this past in shame, I'll keep this as a reminder that teenage Zane (as well as 20s Zane) can make and learn from mistakes.

 Strategy
 -------------
  slack with the hunters, hunt with the slackers